Skip to Content

 Pad Pak (Thai Vegetable Stir Fry)

-Pad PakLiven up your vegetables and make restaurant-style pad pak in just 15 minutes!
-The Thai stir-fried vegetables are loaded with flavor and pair perfectly with rice or protein to make it a complete meal.
+Liven up vegetables and make pad pak with a delicious homemade sauce in 15 minutes!
+The Thai vegetable stir fry pairs perfectly with a side of rice, chicken, tofu, and shrimp to make it a complete meal.

-Pad pak is a traditional Thai dish featuring stir-fried vegetables tossed in homemade stir-fry sauce.
+Pad pak Thai is a traditional Thai dish featuring stir-fried vegetables tossed in homemade stir-fry sauce.
 It’s common to prepare stir-fried vegetables by serving them alongside chicken, fish, or tofu.

 The full recipe with measurements is in the recipe card below.

-Garlic and oil cooking in a wok.
+Carrots and broccoli cooking in a wok.

-Vegetables cooking in the wok.
+Vegetables cooking in sauce in a wok.

 If you love this recipe, try one of these vegetable sides!

-• Rice: Make a bowl using jasmine rice, brown rice, coconut rice, or cauliflower rice.
+Make a grain bowl using jasmine rice, white rice, brown rice, coconut rice, or cauliflower rice.
+Serve the vegetables with other Thai food favorites like green curry, pad Thai, or pad cha

-Is Pad Pak healthy?
+Is pad pak healthy?

 Can I add meat to this stir fry?